michaelloughnane/bitcamp-devops-6-course/responses/04_merge-workflow.md

 Your workflow now has the necessary updates for us to have new issues automatically added to the triage board when they are created!

-Like before, this workflow has a trigger that pertains to the repository as a whole, rather than just this branch, we will need to merge this pull request before we can start using it.
+Like before, this workflow has a trigger that pertains to the repository as a whole, rather than just this branch, so you will need to merge this pull request before you can start using it.

-Let's go ahead and do this now.
+Go ahead and do this now.

 ### :keyboard: Activity: Merge the workflow